 At Memorial Sloan Kettering we are committed to giving you the most-accurate prognosis and best treatment recommendations possible —whether that means using existing drugs such as chemotherapy or recommending a clinical trial.

 Our doctors perform a variety of tests to diagnose leukemia and determine its type and subtype.
-These tests that can reveal abnormalities in the appearance of cells and the amounts of different types of blood cells in circulation, changes in the bone marrow, or specific alterations in the genetic and molecular makeup of the diseased cells.
+These tests can reveal abnormalities in the appearance of cells and the amounts of different types of blood cells in circulation, changes in the bone marrow, or specific alterations in the genetic and molecular makeup of the diseased cells.

 Tests we may recommend include: